annweideman/winr/README.md

 Ann Marie Weideman, anndo1(at)umbc.edu

 # Description
-An R package that performs randomization-based adjustment of the win ratio and win odds for covariates and strata.
+An R package that performs randomization-based adjustment of the win ratio and win odds for baseline covariates and strata.

 # References
 1) Weideman, A.M.K., Kowalewski, E.K., & Koch, G.G.
 (2024).
 Randomization-based covariance adjustment of win ratios and win odds for 	randomized multi-visit studies with ordinal outcomes. *Journal of Statistical Research*, 58(1), 33–48. https://doi.org/10.3329/jsr.v58i1.75411.